 Nutrient (per 100 g)

 Oranges around the world come in over 600 varieties.
-Valencia and California Navel, which also grows in Florida, are the most common in American grocery markets.
+The California Navel, which also grows in Florida, and Valencia are the most common in American grocery markets.
 The Hamilton Orange, native to Florida, may be dark yellow to light orange in color, is seedless and good for juicing.
 Valencias originated in Valencia, Spain, with possibly an earlier origination in China.
 Lesser known varieties include the Blood Orange from Italy and the Cleopatra Mandarin of India.